mikezimm/Pnpjs-v2-Upgrade-sample/README.md

-Move IEasyPagesWPProps and IEasyIconsWPProps to npmFunctions WebPart Props:  Import those interfaces from npmFunctions
+Move IEasyPagesWPProps and IEasyIconsWPProps to npmFunctions WebPart Props:  Import those interfaces from npmFunctions Move easyPagesProps create to mainWebPartRenderBannerSetup Update easyPagesProps from created in Render to bannerProps.easyPagesProps

+Move EasyIconsObject create to mainWebPartRenderBannerSetup Update EasyIconsObject from created in Render to bannerProps.EasyIconsObject

 Move changeEasyIcons and changeEasyPages to npmFunctions
 BuildExportProps:  Import those interfaces from npmFunctions

 Move PreConfiguredSettings to npmFunctions

+Figure out EasyPages Audience Targetting